CarInsurance.com Insights

 Note: USAA is only available to military community members and their families.

-Cheapest liability-only coverage in Minnesota
+Cheapest insurance providers for liability-only coverage in Minnesota

 CompanyLiability only annual rates